 Is this new government strategy to reduce immigration and discourage organisations from hiring overseas talent?
 Was the increase in migrant salaries and changes implemented in April 2024 not sufficient?

-The government on 28 November 2024, made clear its commitment to bring down historically high levels of net migration as new statistics released show that the net migration grew almost 5 times higher in the space of 4 years to a record level of almost one million and is still 4 times higher than it was before the pandemic.
+The government, on 28 November 2024, made clear its commitment to bring down historically high levels of net migration.
+This is because the new statistics released show that the ONS provisional figures fell by nearly 50 percent to 431,000 in the year to December 2024, down from 860,000 a year earlier.
+Along with that, the net migration grew almost 5 times higher in the space of 4 years to a record level of almost one million.
+This is still 4 times higher than it was before the pandemic.

-The Home Secretary has set out a new approach to end the over-reliance on international recruitment and boost economic growth to link the UK’s immigration, labour market, and skills systems to train up their homegrown workforce.
+The Home Secretary has set out a new approach to end the over-reliance on international recruitment.
+This new approach will boost economic growth by linking the UK’s immigration, labour market, and skills systems to train up their homegrown workforce.
 At the same time, she also confirmed that changes made to key visa routes earlier this year would remain in place to drive down levels further.

 The new crackdown will see unscrupulous employers, who repeatedly flout visa rules or commit serious employment breaches, barred from hiring from overseas as they have their visa sponsorship licenses refused or revoked.